Watch Diacle founder, Adam Vaziri, discuss blockchain regulation.

 Bancor allows for the creation of tokens with a reserve.
 Adel will develop a decentralised community accelerator where every project can have a token.
 Starbase is a crowdfunding system that allows for the generation of a token per project.
 Wings is a decentralised accelerator and crowdfunding platform for ideas backed by their token.

 How should policies adapt to this new economy?

-At the UKDCA we suggested that the UK government have a basic standard for consumer protection.
-In my view, a simple registration for AML purposes is sufficient as that provides some accountability and standards should be voluntary and industry-led.
+At the UK Digital Currency Association (UKDCA) we suggested that the UK government have a basic standard for consumer protection.
+In my view, a simple registration for anti-money laundering (AML) purposes is sufficient as this provides some accountability, and standards should be voluntary and industry-led.

 Indeed, what is needed for ICOs is some basic governance surrounding access to the funds raised.